reichlab/forecast-repository/readme.md

 ```

-# Utils
-The files under utils/ are currently project-specific ones.
-They should probably be moved.

 # RQ infrastructure
 Zoltar uses an asynchronous messaging queue to support executing long-running tasks outside the web dyno, which keeps
 the latter responsive and prevents Heroku's 30 second timeouts.
 We use [RQ](https://python-rq.org/) for this, which